 Social & Cultural Research

-Cross-cultural Research is a scientific method of comparative research which focuses on systematic comparisons that compares culture to culture and explicitly aims to answer questions about the incidence, distributions, and causes of cultural variation and complex problems across a wide domain, usually worldwide.
-Such questions include information about: The patterns and sources of coherence in the practices, beliefs, social roles, norms, expressions, and forms of organization and conflict in human communities, other forms of groups, and other extra-community trajectories; How much of that coherence is due to common history, language, and identity, common or recurrent modes of adaptation to recurrent human problems, recurrent consistencies in how language, discourse and expression, social and roles, norms and organizations constructed into shared cultures; What are the patterns of decoherence and disjuncture, misunderstanding and conflict that arise given the a) multiplicity and overlapping of cultures and b) cleavages and disjuncture of cultures.
+Cross-cultural research compare culture to culture and explicitly aims to answer questions about the incidence, distribution, and causes of cultural variation and complex problems across a wide domain, usually worldwide.
+Such questions include information about: The patterns and sources of coherence in the practices, beliefs, social roles, norms, expressions, and forms of organisation and conflict in human communities, other forms of groups, and other extra-community trajectories; How much of that coherence is due to common history, language, and identity, common or recurrent modes of adaptation to recurrent human problems, recurrent consistencies in how language, discourse and expression, social and roles, norms and organisations constructed into shared cultures; What are the patterns of decoherence and disjuncture, misunderstanding and conflict that arise given the multiplicity and overlapping of cultures and cleavages and disjuncture of cultures.

 Motivation, attitude and behavioural research seeks to uncover the basic family and social needs as economic decision makers and as human beings.
 We learn about the tangible and intangible ways that an individual, their family and friends interact with the wider society as a whole.
 By understanding this we can better tailor the services of organisations to match the needs or potential needs of the people they serve.

 As one of the most interesting, yet most complex areas, policies and procedures must be reviewed on a regular basis in order to remain current and relevant.
 The review cycle may vary depending on the policy type and its scope, but three years would be typical, and there must be no more than five years between policy reviews.
 Procedures are likely to be reviewed more frequently.
 Review dates should be set to allow adequate time for revision and approvals processes.

 Political Research & Writing